 Rules - Classes - Rogue - Theive's Cant

 The Cant, as it is known among rogues, is an encoded speech that can be communicated in any language that both rogues understand.
-The speech is high guarded by rogues in which teaching it to another non-rogue is considered an offense to most other rogues punishable by death.
+The speech is highly guarded by rogues in which teaching it to another non-rogue is considered an offense to most other rogues, punishable by death.

 Before uttering the Cant, a rogue must identify another rogue with whom to converse.
 The universal symbol of community among rogues are three interlocking links of chain.
 The symbol is not worn or displayed at all times by a rogue.
 She will only display it so that another may identify them as offering information or services.
 However, the symbol is never obvious tot he casual observer.
 It may be hidden within a piece of jewelry, a tattoo, clothing, or some other clever way.

 How or where the symbol is worn describes the skill set of the rogue.

 Arm, left – Scout